prittjam/repeats/README.md

 ## Citations
 Please cite us if you use this code:

-* "Rectification, and Segmentation of Coplanar Repeated Patterns"
+* Rectification, and Segmentation of Coplanar Repeated Patterns
 ```
 @inproceedings{DBLP:conf/cvpr/PrittsCM14,
   author    = {James Pritts and